MathCouple/betsson_group/README.md

 - handlers
   - General handlers for database related and data processing.
-    - `db_migration_handler.py` - Alembic migration handler.
-It is supposed to run once, and it will create the database and tables.
-As well with the possible indexes, based on the warehouse models.
     - `msql_handler.py` - MSSQL connection handler.
 It will be used to return the connection engine to be orchestrated by sqlalchemy/alembic/direct-queries.